3rd Quebec Legislature: Party standings

 The 1875 election returned a majority in the Legislative Assembly for the Conservative Party, led by Premier Boucher de Boucherville.

 Members of the Legislative Assembly

 The following candidates were elected to the Legislative Assembly in the 1875 election.
 The Premier of Quebec is indicated by Bold italics.
 The Speakers of the Legislative Assembly are indicated by small caps.
 Cabinet Ministers are indicated by Italics.

-Reasons for Vacancies

 By-elections

 There were thirteen by-elections during the term of the Third Legislature.
 Cabinet ministers are indicated by italics.

 Legislative Council

 Party standings

 The Conservatives had a strong majority in the Legislative Council throughout the Third Legislature.

 Members during the Third Legislature

 The Premier of Quebec is indicated by Bold italics.
 The Speakers of the Legislative Council are indicated by small caps.
 Cabinet members are indicated by italics.

 Vacancies of less than one month are not shown.